pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 > -150, -90, -30, 30, and 90

-and the original Alien at *x*-position 150.
+and the original alien at *x*-position 150.

 {{< learner-task-help >}}